anaptecs/jeaf-generator/jeaf-generator-stereotype-docs-usage/src-gen/main/java/jmm/QueryParam.md

 ---

 # Stereotype `«QueryParam»`
-Stereotype `«QueryParam»` is used to mark that a parameter of a REST operation should be taken from the query string of a REST call.
+Stereotype `«QueryParam»` is used to mark that a parameter of a REST operation should be taken from the query string of a REST request.

 Please be aware that the stereotype can only be applied on an operation of an interface that is marked as `«RESTResource»` and the operation is marked as `«RESTOperation»`.